selloween/selloween.eu/content/posts/podman-gitlab-runner-docker-executor.md

++++
+title = "Run GitLab Runner Podman Container using Runners with Docker Executors" date = "2020-08-27" author = "Selwyn" cover = "" draft = "false" description = "Currently there isn't an official GitLab Runner Executor for Podman.
+Due to RedHat Enterprise Linux 8 replacing Docker with Podman I had to find a simple solution for getting my Runners with Docker Executors running on RHEL8 without installing Docker natively or having to write a custom executor from scratch.
+The trick is to run a Podman Container running Docker inside and sharing it's Docker Socket as a volume between containers!"
++++

 # Run GitLab Runner Podman Container using Runners with Docker Executors
 You can find my demo setup here: https://github.com/selloween/podman-gitlab-runner-docker-executor

 ## Preface